Renakos/RbxChat/README.md

 13. Input the Managed IPs of your friends.
 NEVER CHANGE PORTS UNLESS YOU KNOW WHAT YOU ARE DOING.
 14. All participants press the **synchronize** button.
 15. After synchronization, the chat window will be opened.
 Wait a few seconds and it is ready to work.
-16. The application runs topmost, with elevated privileges, so it acts like an overlay.

 # How does it work?
 The application establishes a secure WebSocket connection (wss://) between participants.
 Direct P2P connections usually don’t work because most ISPs don’t provide unique public IP addresses, which makes port forwarding or special routing necessary.